pygame-community/pygame-ce/docs/reST/ref/surfarray.rst

 in the surface.
 As this last functions share memory with the surface, this one will be locked during the lifetime of the array.

-.. versionchanged:: 2.5.3 surfarray module is lazily loaded
+.. versionchanged:: 2.5.3 surfarray module is lazily loaded to avoid loading NumPy needlessly

 .. function:: array2d